 Do you know Taiwan Black Tea?

-What are the 7 Common Types of Black Tea in Taiwan?
+7 Types of Black Tea in Taiwan

 1.Taicha No. 18 – Taiwan Black Tea